cronvel/kung-fig/doc/KFG.md

 ```
 ... would produce `{ "empty": [] }`.

-Defining array of array would look like this:
+Defining array of arrays would look like this:

 ```
 -